Is becoming a garbage collector right for me?

 How to become a Garbage Collector

-Becoming a garbage collector involves a combination of education, physical fitness, and on-the-job training.
-Here are the general steps to pursue a career as a garbage collector:
+Becoming a garbage collector involves a mix of basic education, physical fitness, and on-the-job training.
+Here are the general steps to pursue this career:

-• Meet Minimum Requirements: Check the minimum requirements set by waste management companies or local government agencies.
-These may include age restrictions, a high school diploma or equivalent, a valid driver's license, and the ability to lift heavy objects.
+- Meet Minimum Requirements: Check the requirements set by waste management companies or local government agencies.
+These usually include being at least 18 years old, having a high school diploma or equivalent, a valid driver’s license, and the ability to lift heavy objects.